kmcgreg5/dbb/Migration/ReportMigration/README.md

 The input build groups are matched to those in the Metadata Store.
 Next, the Build Reports for these groups are then filtered to include only those with `</script>` tags in their HTML.
 This list is then output to a json file to be consumed in the next step.

-The generated list has the following format:
+The generated migration list has the following format:
 ```
 {
     "Group 1": ["result-label-1", "result-label-2", ...]